An easy recipe for a sesame shrimp stir fry that comes together in minutes, literally – this tasty dish takes about 20 minutes from start to finish.

 Pre my low carb days, I would have served it over steamed rice.
 These days, I serve it over cauliflower rice, and it’s just as good.

-It’s also great on top of spinach leaves.
+Sesame shrimp is also great on top of spinach leaves.
 The hot shrimp wilt the raw spinach leaves just enough to cook them lightly.
-Delicious and healthy.
+Delicious and healthy!